Medina Valley Independent School District

 Medina Valley Independent School District is a public school district based in Castroville, Texas.

-In addition to Lacoste, the district also serves the city of Castroville, LaCoste, and the surrounding area.
-Located in Medina County, a small portion of the district extends into Bexar County.
+In addition to Castroville, the district also serves the city of LaCoste and the surrounding area.
+Primarily located in Medina County, a small portion of the district extends into Bexar County.

 In 2022, the school district was rated "A" by the Texas Education Agency.

 History

-By 2024 the population of the school district increased.
+For the 1998-1999 school year, Medina Valley ISD had four schools: Medina Valley High School (grades 9-12), Medina Valley Junior High (7-8), Medina Valley Intermediate (4-6), and Medina Valley Elementary (PK-3).

+In 2000, Medina Valley Middle School (6-8) and Medina Valley Early Childhood Center (PK-K) open.
+MVJH closes.
+The district undergoes a grade reconfiguration at MVIS (4-5) and MVES (1-3).

+In 2004, LaCoste Elementary opens.
+MVES is renamed Castroville Elementary.

+In 2005, Potranco Elementary opens.
+MVECC closes.
+The elementary schools are all reconfigured to host grades PK-5.